hashicorp/consul/website/source/docs/agent/checks.html.markdown

 check of the service running inside the container, and exit with an appropriate exit code.
 The check should be paired with an invocation interval.
 The shell on which the check has to be performed is configurable which makes it possible to run containers which have different shells on the same host.
+Check output for Docker is limited to 4K.
+Any output larger than this will be truncated.

 ## Check Definition